Klipper3d/klipper/docs/Kinematics.md

 extruder motor to make sudden velocity changes.
 This is tolerated based on the idea that the majority of the inertia in the system is in changing the extruder pressure.
-As long as the extruder pressure does not change rapidly it is okay to make some sudden changes in extruder motor velocity.
+As long as the extruder pressure does not change rapidly the sudden changes in extruder motor velocity are tolerated.

 One area where sudden velocity changes become problematic is during small changes in head speed due to cornering.